helm/charts/stable/jenkins/README.md

 ## RBAC

-If running upon a cluster with RBAC enabled you will need to do the following:
+RBAC is enabled by default if you want to disable it you will need to do the following:

-* `helm install stable/jenkins --set rbac.install=true`
+* `helm install stable/jenkins --set rbac.create=false`
-* Create a Jenkins credential of type Kubernetes service account with service account name provided in the `helm status` output.
-* Under configure Jenkins -- Update the credentials config in the cloud section to use the service account credential you created in the step above.

 ## Backup